reTHINK-project/specs/service-framework/syncher.md

 `onResume(callback: (event: ResumeEvent) => void): void`

 Setup the callback to process the Resume of Data Syncronisation for previously subscribed DataObjectObservers or previously created DataObjectReporters.
 Should be called when the syncher is instantiated by the Hyperty and DataObjects localy stored by the Syncher are found.

 * callback: callback function to receive the event.

+**onExecute**

+`onResume(callback: (event: ExecuteEvent) => void): void`

+Setup the callback to process the request from an observer to execute a write action in the object.
+Useful for Context (IoT) Data Objects featuring actuator features.

+* callback: callback function to receive the event.